helenahartmann/awesome-PhD/README.md

 ### Reproducibility
 - [NEUROIMAGING](https://www.youtube.com/playlist?list=PLpnRVYzBd9lwkkuepLTwkeKFQ9JAizs1s): A free online video-based workshop on how to conduct reproducible neuroimaging.
 - [PREREGISTRATION TEMPLATES](https://osf.io/zg78t): A list of available preregistration templates.
+- [PYSCH-DS](https://psych-ds.github.io/): a community data standard and technical specification that provides a systematic approach to organizing scientific datasets.
 - [WORKFLOW](https://www.youtube.com/watch?v=fwZqVvHaA0M): Make your whole workflow more reproducible with this great and free 2-hour workshop.

 ### Stimuli